 THE HAMILTONS (2006)

 The fact that The Hamiltons opens with a pretty young woman (Brittany Daniel) bound and gagged in a basement desperately trying to free herself and escape, lets us know right off that there is something far more wrong with the title family than dealing with the death of their father and mother.
-And while the Butcher Brothers play this horror out to an extent like a family drama, this is far from your average family.
-The story is told through the eyes of Francis (Cory Knauf) the youngest of four siblings who is not only trying to deal with the death of his parents, but his role in this very unusual and very homicidal clan.
-Then there is David, (Samuel Child) the oldest and the one who is trying to keep the family together when not bringing home strange men for evenings that end in screaming.
-Next are Darlene (Mackenzie Firgens) and Wendell (Joseph McKelheer) the twisted twins whose lack of restraint keeps this family on the move.
-And finally, who (or what) is “Lenny” that needs to be kept locked up in a cell in the basement and evokes fear even in these four?
+While the Butcher Brothers play this horror out to an extent like a family drama, this is far from your average family.
+The story is told through the eyes of Francis (Cory Knauf) the youngest of four siblings, who is not only trying to deal with the death of his parents, but his role in this very unusual and very homicidal clan.
+There is David, (Samuel Child) the oldest and the one who is trying to keep the family together, when not bringing home strange men for evenings that end in screaming.
+Next are Darlene (Mackenzie Firgens) and Wendell (Joseph McKelheer), the twisted twins whose lack of restraint keeps this family on the move.
+Finally, who (or what) is “Lenny” that needs to be kept locked up in a cell in the basement and evokes fear even in these four?
 So just who are the Hamiltons and why do they keep captives and corpses in their basement?

 THE THOMPSONS (2012)

 ***WARNING: If you are interested in watching The Hamiltons, the review below for it’s sequel, The Thompsons contains details that are spoilers if you haven’t seen the first film!***